StanfordBioinformatics/loom/README.md

 * the same pipeline can can be run on any of the above without modification, by changing the configuration

 # Project status
-XPPF is a work in progress.
-A working alpha version is expected September 2015.
+XPPF is currently in progress and not read for production.
+Some features are described in documentation but not yet implemented.
+Contact us for more details.

 # Get involved
 XPPF is an open source project.
 If you share our vision of making analysis pipelines portable, repeatable, and verifiable, get involved!
 Contact nhammond@stanford.edu.